Glyphack/Glyphack/content/blog/huec/index.md

 You can find out the pattern by changing the light color and observing the characteristic values.

-The value inside of it looks like this:

 Cool white:

 {{< ble-packet payload="01 01 01 02 01 FE 03 02 9C 00" >}}